okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 You can under "status reason" if there is a success message sent back.

 You need to practise your !Init skilles.
 It will be extremely handy for creating EC2 Instances or AutoScaling groups.

+Remember logs for ec2-user data are in `/var/log/cloud-init-output.log` and logs for cfn-init are in `/var/log/cfn-init.log`, which is really helpful if commands don't complete like you want them to.